- Mode of study

 - Subject Area

 International law is an increasingly important field of study and practice.
 Never before has international law taken such a central position in public debates.
-The regulation of financial markets, environmental protection, the management of migrations or the prosecution of war criminals are all areas in which international law plays a major role.
+This LLM is designed for those who seek to develop recognised expertise in the main areas of international law.

 About the course